PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 sudo make install
 ```

-Next, download the [SlackBuild](https://codeberg.org/glowiak/SlackBuilds/raw/branch/master/tgz/polymc.tar.gz), unpack it and type in extracted directory:
+Next, download the [SlackBuild](https://codeberg.org/glowiak/SlackBuilds/raw/branch/master/tgz/polymc.tar.gz), unpack it, and then type the following in the extracted directory:

 ```
 sudo ./polymc.SlackBuild # script will do everything, just sit up and wait sudo /sbin/installpkg /tmp/polymc-version-arch-1_SBo.tgz # install the created package
 ```

-### Building a flatpak
+### Building a Flatpak

-You don't need to clone the entire PolyMC repo for this; the flatpak file handles that.
+You don't need to clone the entire PolyMC repo for this; the Flatpak file handles that.
-`flatpak` and `flatpak-builder` need to be installed on your system
+Both `flatpak` and `flatpak-builder` must be installed on your system to proceed.

 ```bash
 git clone https://github.com/flathub/org.polymc.PolyMC